Vaccinations

 How to get them

-Usually, you'll be contacted by your GP surgery when you or your child is due for a routine vaccination.
+Usually, if your child is under school age you'll be contacted by your GP surgery when your child is due for a routine vaccination.
 This could be by letter, text, phone call or email.
 If you don't have a GP, find a GP near you.

 If you know you or your child is due for a vaccination, speak to your GP surgery.
 You don't need to wait to hear from them.